 How have your experiences enhanced or complemented what you're doing in the classroom?

 "I was never a researcher, I never even gave it a thought until my professor approached me.
-I'm a big software and computer science junkie; all the programs I run on my computer, I didn't even know existed.
+I'm a big software and computer science enthusiast; all the programs I run on my computer, I didn't even know existed.
 Now I can use them to do other things outside of my research."